StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-02-23-thinking-about-async-tasks.md

 TPL has a concept of parent and child tasks.
 Async tasks do not use this mechanism.
 There _is_ a _logical_ hierarchy among async tasks, but they do not use the [parent/child relationship provided by the TPL](http://msdn.microsoft.com/en-us/library/dd997417.aspx).

 Each TPL task may have multiple errors.
 Even if a task only has one exception, it is wrapped in an AggregateException.
-Async tasks are only expected to have one error, so the await operator will automatically unwrap the single exception if necessary.
+Async tasks are only expected to have one error, so the await operator will avoid this AggregateException wrapper.

 ## Differences between Async Tasks and Awaitables